growdigital/groundwork/README.md

 * Simple installation via `git clone`
 * Modular CSS and JS – each component/object is a separate file
 * Auto-publish to Twitter, Facebook and Google+
-* Blog and status post types set up.
+* Blog and status post types set up

 ## Documentation